paulodeleo/nginx_docker_reverse_proxy/README.md

 A demo of how to setup nginx as a reverse proxy (single http entry point) to a second nginx server and an apache server.

-To build the custom `reverseproxy` image run:

-  `docker build -t reverseproxy .`

-Then start all three containers using:
+To start all three containers run:

   `docker-compose up`